Sinwar's killing opens up opportunity and much uncertainty for the war in Gaza

 Sinwar was seen as a hard-liner with close ties to Hamas’ armed wing, and throughout repeated cease-fire negotiations with Israel was seen as having the final word on any agreement for Gaza and the release of dozens of Israeli hostages.

 Sinwar's positions were directly at odds with Israel's.
-He stuck to demands for the release of hundreds of Palestinian prisoners, the full withdrawal of Israeli forces from Gaza and a lasting cease-fire — even as more than 42,000 Palestinians have been killed in the ongoing war, according to local officials, and much of the territory left in ruins.
+He stuck to demands for the release of hundreds of Palestinian prisoners, the full withdrawal of Israeli forces from Gaza and a lasting cease-fire.
+This even though much of the territory has been left in ruins and more than 42,000 Palestinians have been killed in the ongoing war, according to local officials, who don't differentiate between civilians and militants in their count.

 According to Elgindy, Sinwar’s death will likely give more flexibility and control to the group’s political leadership in Qatar.
 This includes Khalil al-Hayya and Khaled Mashaal, key Hamas delegates of the monthslong talks.

-Note: This story has been amended to correct that Sinwar was killed on Wednesday.